MicrosoftDocs/xbox-live-docs/xbox-live-docs-pr/test-release/services-tools/live-tools.md

 # Development tools for Xbox Live

-Various tools in `XboxLiveTools-#.zip` can help you develop for Xbox Live.
+Various tools in `XboxLiveTools.zip` can help you develop for Xbox Live.

-To get these Xbox Live development tools, you can download `XboxLiveTools-#.zip` using this [aka.ms link](https://aka.ms/xboxliveuwptools).
+To get these Xbox Live development tools, you can download `XboxLiveTools.zip` using this [aka.ms link](https://aka.ms/xboxliveuwptools).

 > [!NOTE]
-> `XboxLiveTools-#.zip` includes the MatchSim and XboxLiveCompute tools, but those tools can only be used by Managed Partners, not by Creators Program developers.
+> `XboxLiveTools.zip` includes the MatchSim and XboxLiveCompute tools, but those tools can only be used by Managed Partners, not by Creators Program developers.

 Many of these tools are also available in the [Xbox Live Developer Tools GitHub](https://github.com/Microsoft/xbox-live-developer-tools) repo.